nicolerichter1989/heart_failure/README.md

 ## Objective

-Use a ML model to predict if a person will die from heart failure.
+Create a model for predicting mortality caused by Heart Failure.
 Hence Classification Project.

 ## Data